polkadot-fellows/JIPs/JIP-3.md

 Emitted when a block has been fully sent to or received from a peer (CE 128).

+In the case of a received block, this event may be emitted before any checks are performed.
+If the block is found to be invalid or to not match the request, a "peer misbehaved" event should be emitted; emitting a "block request failed" event is optional.

     Event ID (ID of the corresponding "blocks requested" event) Slot
     Header Hash